T-J-Teru/cgen-2-git/README.md

 `--validate` argument is passed.

 ### Tag Comparisons

-#### cgen-1-0

-Downloaded the CGEN 1.0 release tar file from:

-  ftp://sourceware.org/pub/cgen/releases/cgen-1.0.tar.gz

-unpacked it, and then compared the cgen/ subdirectory in the release with a git checkout of the cgen-1-0 tag.
-There are no differences.

-#### cgen-1-1

-Downloaded the CGEN 1.1 release tar file from:

-  ftp://sourceware.org/pub/cgen/releases/cgen-1.1.tar.gz

-unpacked it, and then compared the cgen/ subdirectory in the release with a git checkout of the cgen-1-1 tag.
-There are no differences.

-#### Comparison Against CVS

 I checked out all of the tags `cgen-1-0`, and `cgen-snapshot-*` in both CVS and git, and compared the checkouts, excluding `CVS` and